ichillous/JavaNotes/Notes/Fundementals.md

 } while (num < 100);
 ```

+## 🎓 Conclusion

 These fundamentals provide the building blocks for more complex Java programs.
 As you progress, you'll learn how to combine these concepts to create robust and efficient applications.

+Remember:
+- 🏗️ Variables and data types are the foundation of your Java programs
+- 🧮 Operators allow you to perform operations and make decisions
+- 🔀 Control flow statements give your programs logic and structure

+Keep practicing these concepts, and soon you'll be writing complex Java applications with ease! 💻🚀